A Tried-and-True Path To A Straighter Smile

 Factors That Affect the Cost of Traditional Braces

-Several factors influence the total cost of traditional braces in Medford, including:
+Several factors influence the total cost of traditional braces, including:

 - Severity of Dental Misalignment: The more distance your teeth have to move, the longer it’ll take for you to complete treatment.
 It’s a significant element that affects the overall price of braces.